CHCAA-EDUX/NLP-AU/UCloud/vs_code_github_integration.md

 ```

 to set up git.
 If you want to use the VS code github integration you will still need to log in using the GitHub access token, which can simply be copied from the file `git_token.txt`.

+## Collaborate with VS Code
+In the [VS code documentation](https://docs.cloud.sdu.dk/Apps/coder.html?highlight=coder%20share#start-live-share) on UCloud there is a guide to setting up live share on UCloud.